accoladenew/Accolade-New/README.md

 The [old site will still have relevant information](http://accoladecoin.com/) Current Explorer can be found at [Accolade Explorer](http://explorer.accocoin.com/) to maintain your masternodes.

 At this point as of July of 2018, new wallets will not make major changes to the functionality of the blockchain.
-The original developers are not responsive and so development is being consolidated right now.
+The original developers are not responsive and so development is being consolidated here.

 # Team and Project Plan
 A team of volunteers is currently being put together that can move this coin forward.